VladimirGromyko/movie-search/README.md

 # My Favorite Movies.

-This mini-project was created as an example of a page for searching and creating your own collection of films.
+This Mini-project was created as an example of a page for searching and creating your own collection of films.

 ## Here you can